 All successful prospecting starts with diligent research, and that goes double for enterprises.
 You’ll be dedicating weeks, if not months, to cracking this nut, so doing your homework ensures you make the best use of your time and resources.

 Create an extremely precise ideal customer profile (ICP) and buyer personas, and look for enterprises that are a good fit rather than just big names.

 Use sales intelligence tools like ZoomInfo, Triblio, or G2, online sources, LinkedIn profiles, and contacts in the company’s lower ranks to gain a deep understanding of:

-If publicly available, Srivaradha Vanamamalai, Business Development Representative at Zendesk, recommends checking earnings call data to understand their objectives and motivations.
+If publicly available, Srivaradha Vanamamalai, Account Executive at Loop, recommends checking earnings call data to understand their objectives and motivations.
 Annual reports are also good for insights.

 Buyer persona example